covalenthq/covalent-docs/content/en/docs/network/covalent-query-token/_index.md

 - Enterprise customers do not want to hold a token that is susceptible to volatility on their balance sheets.
 - It makes measuring the expense of using the Covalent API easier to budget for users.

-Nonetheless, demand for CQT is directly correlated with API Demand.
+The greater number of API queries, the greater the demand and buy pressure for CQT that exists on the Covalent Network.

 ## Audits